jina-ai/docs/chapters/simple_exec.md

 ## How to use built-in Simple Executors?

-You can directly use this executor by specifying `--uses=_clear`, or use it in `--uses-after` after collecting results from replicas.
+You can directly use this executor by specifying `--uses=_clear`, or use it via `--uses-after` after collecting results from replicas.

 Where ever you need to use `uses` in Jina, you can take any one from the table to fill in.